 If your child stays on at school after statutory school leaving age, he or she may be eligible for a Welsh Government Education Maintenance Allowance (EMA).
 The allowance is means tested and you will need to provide details of your income.
-Application forms are available from the secondary school your child attends or from the EMA Wales website at https://www.studenfinancewales.co.uk xiii) Curriculum xiv) What public examinations will my child take?
+Application forms are available from the secondary school your child attends or from the EMA Wales website.

+xiii) Curriculum